gatsbyjs/gatsby/docs/docs/reference/release-notes/v4.3/index.md

 ## Content Sync Improvements

+The createNodeManifest action gets a performance boost.

+We no longer hash page-data.json files and include that hash in node manifest files in order to determine if that page-data has deployed.
+Instead we include the manifest id passed to createNodeManifest within the page-data file as a more performant way to check if the corresponding data for a data update has deployed and become publicly available online.
+This allows us to create more node manifest files than before, making services such as Content Sync more reliable, in more situations.

 ## Use renderToPipeableStream React 18 API

 With React 18 beta, the new Server Side Rendering API is `renderToPipeableStream`.
 We have switched Gatsby to use it to be 100% compatible with react@beta and the latest react@alpha packages.